Diamond Dicing: Experiments

 \subsection{Preprocessing Step}

-Before applying Algorithm~\ref{algo:shrinkingInput}, we need to convert the input flat text files to flat binary files.
-To determine if row ordering would have an effect on our binary implementation of Algorithm~\ref{algo:shrinkingInput}, we chose two cubes---\cCubeOne\ and \bCubeTwo ---and shuffled the rows using the Unix utility \emph{shuf}.
+Before applying Algorithm~\ref{algo:shrinkingInput}, we need to convert the input (flat text files) to flat binary files.
+To determine if row ordering would have an effect on our implementation of Algorithm~\ref{algo:shrinkingInput}, we chose two cubes---\cCubeOne\ and \bCubeTwo ---and shuffled the rows using the GNU utility \emph{shuf}.
 We compared preprocessing and processing times for each of six cubes, averaged over ten runs.
 Extracting cubes from the data sets included a sorting step so that duplicates could be easily removed.
 We found that preprocessing the cube sorted on its dimension of largest cardinality was up to 25\% faster than preprocessing the shuffled cube.
 However, execution times for Algorithm~\ref{algo:shrinkingInput} were within 3\% for each cube.
 Therefore, we did not reorder the rows prior to processing.
 We also found no significant difference in execution times when the cubes were sorted by different dimensions.

+As stated in Section~\ref{sec:external} we implemented a version (called \imd ) of Algorithm~\ref{algo:shrinkingInput} that reads the data cube entirely into main memory whenever the cube is small enough ($< 1$\,GiB).
+Otherwise, the algorithm processes the cube in a similar fashion.

-The algorithms used in our experiments required different preprocessing of the cubes.
-For Algorithm~\ref{algo:shrinkingInput} an in-memory data structure was used to maintain counts of the attribute values.
-The Kumar algorithm used $d$ sorted files and Algorithm~\ref{algo:bothSQL-and-loop} referenced the cube stored in a relational database.
-Consequently, the preprocessor wrote different kinds of data to supplementary files depending on which algorithm was to be used.
+The algorithms used in our experiments require different preprocessing of the cubes.
+For both Algorithms~\ref{algo:shrinkingInput} and \imd{}, an in-memory data structure is used to maintain aggregates of the attribute values.
+Algorithm~\ref{algo:bothSQL-and-loop} references the cube stored in a database management system.
+Consequently, the preprocessor writes different kinds of data to supplementary files depending on which algorithm is to be used.

 The preprocessing of the cubes was timed separately from \diamondcube\ building.
 Preprocessed data could be used many times, varying the value for $k$, without incurring additional preparation costs.
 Table~\ref{tb:preproc-times} summarises the times needed to preprocess each cube in preparation for the algorithms that were run against it.
-For comparison, sorting the Netflix comma-separated data file---using the GNU sort utility---took 18~minutes.
-The Kumar algorithm did not work well with high dimensional cubes.
-It requires a sorted copy of the cube for each dimension which incurs additional space and I/O costs.
-We only ran it against a few cubes.
+Using MonetDB was in most cases, the most efficient method.
+For comparison, sorting the Netflix comma-separated data file---using the GNU sort utility---took $5.3\times 10^2$~seconds.